Princess Alexandra of Kent: Activities

-Alexandra served as chancellor of Lancaster University from its foundation in 1964 until she relinquished the post in 2004 (when she also accepted an honorary degree in Music).
-She also served as the first chancellor of the University of Mauritius.
-She is also an honorary fellow of the Royal College of Physicians and Surgeons of Glasgow, Faculty of Anæsthetists of the Royal College of Surgeons of England, the Royal College of Obstetricians and Gynaecologists, and the Royal College of Physicians.
-She is also the president of Alexandra Rose Day, which was founded in honour of her great-grandmother, Queen Alexandra.
-She was also patron of The Royal School, Hampstead.
-She was president of WWF-UK until 2011.
+She served as chancellor of Lancaster University from its foundation in 1964 until she relinquished the post in 2004, when she also accepted an honorary degree in Music.
+She was the first chancellor of the University of Mauritius.
+Alexandra is an honorary fellow of the Royal College of Physicians and Surgeons of Glasgow, the Faculty of Anaesthetists of the Royal College of Surgeons of England, the Royal College of Obstetricians and Gynaecologists, and the Royal College of Physicians.
+She is president of Alexandra Rose Day, founded in honour of her great-grandmother, Queen Alexandra, and was patron of The Royal School, Hampstead.
+She served as president of WWF-UK until 2011.

-Until it was abolished in 2013, Alexandra received £225,000 per year from the Civil List to cover the cost of official expenses, although as with the other members of the royal family (except the Duke of Edinburgh) the Queen repaid this amount to HM Treasury.
+Until its abolition in 2013, she received £225,000 per year from the Civil List to cover the cost of official expenses, although, as with other members of the royal family (except the Duke of Edinburgh), the Queen repaid this amount to HM Treasury.
 Alexandra lives at Thatched House Lodge in Richmond, London, a Crown property purchased on a 150-year lease from the Crown Estate Commissioners by Angus Ogilvy after their wedding in 1963.
-She also has use of a grace-and-favour apartment at St James's Palace in London.
+She also has the use of a grace-and-favour apartment at St James's Palace.

-Alexandra is the patron of the Blackie Foundation Trust, a charity dedicated to the promotion of research and education in homoeopathy.
-She is also a patron of the People's Dispensary for Sick Animals; the English National Opera; the London Philharmonic Choir; the Bournemouth Symphony Orchestra; Wigmore Hall; the Florence Nightingale Foundation; the not-for-profit housing association Anchor; the charity Independent Age; St Christopher's Hospice in Sydenham, England; Core, a National charity in London dedicated to funding research into digestive diseases and which also publishes information leaflets on the most common diseases of the gut and liver; the Nature in Art Trust; and the London Academy of Music and Dramatic Art (LAMDA), the oldest drama school in the English-speaking world.
-She has been the patron of the Royal Alexandra Children's Hospital in Brighton since 1954 and of Alzheimer's Society since 1990.
-She is also the royal patron of Children and Families Across Borders (CFAB), a charity dedicated to reuniting children who have been separated from their families.
+She is the patron of the Blackie Foundation Trust, a charity dedicated to the promotion of research and education in homoeopathy.
+She is also patron of the People's Dispensary for Sick Animals; the English National Opera; the London Philharmonic Choir; the Bournemouth Symphony Orchestra; Wigmore Hall; the Florence Nightingale Foundation; the not-for-profit housing association Anchor; the charity Independent Age; St Christopher's Hospice in Sydenham; Core, a national charity funding research into digestive diseases; the Nature in Art Trust; and the London Academy of Music and Dramatic Art (LAMDA), the oldest drama school in the English-speaking world.
+She has been patron of the Royal Alexandra Children's Hospital in Brighton since 1954 and of Alzheimer's Society since 1990.
+Alexandra is also the royal patron of Children and Families Across Borders (CFAB), a charity dedicated to reuniting children separated from their families.
 She is patron of the Royal Central School of Speech and Drama in London, which received its royal style in 2012 during the Queen's Diamond Jubilee.
 In her role as president of Sightsavers UK, she visited Washington D.C. in October 2016 to attend the Neglected Tropical Diseases NGDO Network conference partnership reception.
-In November 2016, one month ahead of Alexandra's 80th birthday, the Queen held a reception at Buckingham Palace in honour of the work of her charities.
+In November 2016, one month before Alexandra's 80th birthday, the Queen held a reception at Buckingham Palace in honour of her charitable work.